simonehagey/orbdot/docs/source/installation.rst

 Using a Local Copy
 ------------------
-You can also install OrbDot directly from a local copy of the source code.
+You can also install it directly from a local copy of the source code.

 First, clone the repository: